MESC2004/Syntax_Highlighter_ITC_Dream_Team/README.md

     - '...'

-- Integers and Real Numbers (Including things like 1.3e-8 @JoseGlezMtz )
+- Integers and Real Numbers
       - All with digits and followed by point